 2 p.m. — Stop by David Lusk Gallery

 You won’t have to travel very far for your next stop, as David Lusk Gallery is right next door to Dozen.
 Located in the growing Wedgewood/Houston area of Nashville, this gallery specializes in contemporary art.
-Jared Small’s second solo exhibition with the gallery runs from November 15 through December 23.
-Swing by to see the gallery space and check out Small’s photorealistic paintings that depict the evolution of time through still lives.
+A variety of exhibitions make their way to the gallery throughout the year.
+Swing by to see the gallery space and check out what’s there.
 Visiting David Lusk Gallery will give you a quick glimpse into Nashville’s flourishing art scene and inspire you to come back for an art-filled weekend!

 3:30 p.m. — Check in to Thompson Hotel